 In India, the celebration of the International Day of Nowruz is mostly localized within the Parsi and Iranian communities.
 Its observation is similar to practices worldwide, involving the arrangement of the 'Haft-Seen' table that symbolizes new life, prosperity, love, and happiness.
 Additionally, Indian adherents also incorporate traditional rituals and adorn their homes and streets to bring in the spring season joyously.
 To conclude, International Day of Nowruz coincides with the vernal equinox that marks the beginning of spring, typically falling on March 21, mirroring the spirit of renewal echoed across the Indian subcontinent through a similar festival, 'Holi'.

-Facts about International Day of Nowruz
+Top 10 Facts for 2026 International Day of Nowruz in India

 In the News and Trending in India for International Day of Nowruz